rbarrimond/rbarrimond/README.md

 - 👀 I’m interested in Python, Jupyter, Data Science
 - 🌱 I’m currently learning intermediate Python.
 - 💞️ I’m looking to collaborate on data science projects (but have limited bandwidth).
-- 📫 How to reach me ...
+- 📫 How to reach me see my profile email.

 <!---
 rbarrimond/rbarrimond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.